zehengl/zehengl.github.io/docs/posts/agile-scrum-notes-04.md

 ## Release

-The concept of a “Release” has been removed from the latest Scrum Guide.
+The concept of a _Release_ has been removed from the latest Scrum Guide.
 The idea being that each Sprint should be considered a mini-release.

 - The customer would like to know what they can expect over a period of time
 - The process of release planning helps the Product Owner to convey the plan giving logical milestones